 ***Before you read this article, have you watched our video u-tubes on Youtube?
 Click here

 When we get this call by phone, most DIYers think that they need “higher” pressure.
 They say their radon system “doesn’t have enough vacuum”.
 I’m not sure where this need for vacuum came from, but in my experience, the opposite is true.
 You need airflow.
 If you’ve read my articles on fan sizing and fan curves, you know that vacuum and airflow have an inverse relationship.
-So the higher your vacuum, the lower your airflow.
+So the higher your vacuum pressure, the lower your airflow.

 That’s not to say higher vacuum is always bad.
 Sometimes you need a high suction fan to extend your pressure field (PFE) across the entire home.